 And don’t worry if this all appears confusing at first, just keep at it.
 No one ever became an Instagram Ads genius the first time they ran Ads.
 Testing consistently (and failing) is the only way to learn.

-PS — if you’re interested in learning more about other effective Instagram growth strategies, read these articles on how to grow your Instagram, how the Instagram algorithm works, how to build an Instagram repost account that makes money, how to make money on Instagram, why your Instagram account isn’t growing, the best Instagram bots, how to find the best Instagram hashtags, how to create effective Instagram story ads, how to create effective Instagram sponsored posts, how to check if you’re shadowbanned, how to monetize your Medium article, how to automate your Instagram posts, how to increase your Instagram engagement rate, how to find the best times to post, as well as how to measure what an influencer is worth, how to find the most valuable Instagram influencers, how to reach out to influencers, and how to measure your influencer marketing ROI.
+PS — if you’re interested in learning more about other effective Instagram growth strategies, read these articles on how to grow your Instagram, how the Instagram algorithm works, how to build an Instagram repost account that makes money, how to make money on Instagram, why your Instagram account isn’t growing, the best Instagram bots, how to find the best Instagram hashtags, the best Instagram content scheduling and post automation tools, how to create effective Instagram story ads, how to create effective Instagram sponsored posts, how to check if you’re shadowbanned, how to monetize your Medium article, how to automate your Instagram posts, how to increase your Instagram engagement rate, how to find the best times to post, everything you need to know about TikTok Bots, as well as how to measure what an influencer is worth, how to find the most valuable Instagram influencers, how to reach out to influencers, and how to measure your influencer marketing ROI.

 Hope they help!